maier/nad/README.md

 When NAD starts it scans the top-level plugin directory (default: `/opt/circonus/etc/node-agent.d`) for plugins to enable.
 Rudimentary filters are used to determine what is a plugin and what is not. e.g. entry is not a directory, entry has a name in the format `name.ext`, entry is executable, etc. Additionally, any directory entries ending in `.json` or `.conf` are deemed to be configuration files and ignored when scanning for plugins.

-To enable a plugin from one of the sub-directories in the top-level plugin directory, simply create a symlink (soft) from the plugin script into the main plugin directory. e.g. `cd /opt/circonus/etc/node-agent.d && ln -s linux/vm.sh .`
+To enable a plugin from one of the sub-directories in the top-level plugin directory, simply create a symlink (soft) from the plugin script into the main plugin directory. (e.g. `cd /opt/circonus/etc/node-agent.d && ln -s linux/vm.sh .`) The plugin will be automatically found and loaded if file watching is enabled (the default).
+If file watches are disabled, send a `SIGHUP` to force a rescan.

+## Disabling

+Removing the symlink from the top-level plugin directory will disable the plugin.
+If file watches are disabled, send a `SIGHUP` to force a rescan.

+## Custom

+For information on creating custom plugins see the Plugin section of [DEVELOPMENT.md](DEVELOPMENT.md#plugins).